GoogleChrome/developer.chrome.com/site/en/docs/devtools/performance/reference/index.md

 {% Img src="image/admin/ErnVsmtVYqnc9awGTY5n.png", alt="The Event Log tab.", width="800", height="826" %}

 The **Start Time** column represents the point at which that activity started, relative to the start of the recording.
-For example, the start time of `1573.0 ms` for the selected item in Figure 19 means that activity started 1573 ms after the recording started.
+For example, the start time of `1573.0 ms` for the selected item in the example above means that activity started 1573 ms after the recording started.

 The **Self Time** column represents the time spent directly in that activity.